-Ranger Roofing of Oklahoma, a local roofing company from Owasso, Oklahoma, spoke to Joy in the Cause, a non-profit charity organization, to get familiar with their work, goals and motivations.
+Ranger Roofing of Oklahoma, a local roofing company from Tulsa, Oklahoma, spoke to Joy in the Cause, a non-profit charity organization, to get familiar with their work, goals and motivations.
 Recently, we started a local campaign to promote local non-profit and non-governmental organizations from Oklahoma so more people could find out about their work.

 In the following interview, you can find out what they exactly do, why they decided to start the organization, which were the hardest moments during their work and what was their most fulfilling moment.
 It would also be very generous of you to donate a small amount if possible because funding is often very questionable for the non-profit organizations.
 Enjoy the reading!

 To begin with, we would like you to briefly tell us about your organization